Optimal bounds for POD approximations of infinite horizon control problems based on time derivatives: Introduction

 The value function of an optimal control problem is obtained in terms of a first-order nonlinear Hamilton-Jacobi-Bellman (HJB) partial differential equation.
 A bottleneck in the computation of the value function comes from the need to approach a nonlinear partial differential equation in dimension $n$, which is a challenging problem in high dimensions.

 Several methods have been studied in the literature trying to mitigate the so called curse of dimensionality although it is still a difficult task.
 As stated in \cite{eigel_et_al}, the relevance of efficient numerical methods can be seen by the fact that methods solving the HJB equation are rarely used in practice due to the necessary computational effort.
 We mention some related references that are not intended to be a complete list.
 In \cite{falcone_dd}, a domain decomposition technique is considered.
 In \cite{tonon} semi-Lagrangian methods are studied.
 The authors in \cite{Luo_et_al} apply data-based approximate policy iteration methods.
 A procedure for the numerical approximation of high-dimensional HJB equations associated to optimal feedback control problems for semilinear parabolic equations is proposed in \cite{Kalise_et_al}.
 In \cite{Dolgov_et_al} a tensor decomposition approach is presented.
-In \cite{eigel_et_al} an approach based on low-rank tensor train decompositions is applied, see also the references therein.
+In \cite{eigel_et_al} an approach based on low-rank tensor train decompositions is applied.
+Methods using sparse grids for HJB equations are presented in \cite{boba2}.
+The solution of HJB equations on a tree structure was presented in \cite{Alla_fal_sa}.
+The author of \cite{maceneay1}, \cite{maceneay2} discusses an approach to certain nonlinear HJB PDEs which is not subject to the curse of dimensionality.
+The approach utilizes the max-plus algebra.
+In \cite{dante_etal} a data-driven approach based on the knowledge of the value function and its gradient on sample points is developed.
+The authors of \cite{Alla_et_all} present a new approach where the value function is computed using radial basis functions.
+Expanded literature on the control of partial differential equations using dynamic programming approach can be found in the last two references.

 In the present paper we concentrate on reduced order models based on proper orthogonal decomposition (POD) methods.
 Our work is related to \cite{Alla_Falcone_Volkwein}.
 In this reference the authors propose two different ways to apply POD methods in the numerical approximation of the fully-discrete value function.
 In the first approach, the authors choose a set of nodes in the original domain $\Omega\subset {\Bbb R}^n$ and project then onto a reduced space $\Omega^r \subset {\Bbb R}^r$ with $r<n$ to get a new set of nodes.
 The problem in this procedure is that it produces a nonuniform grid in which the mesh diameter cannot be predicted a priori.
 Consequently, the method is not suitable to implement in practice.
 Furthermore, although this is not reflected in the error bounds in \cite{Alla_Falcone_Volkwein}, the error also depends on the interpolation properties of the a priori unknown reduced mesh in $\Omega^r \subset {\Bbb R}^r$.
 In the second approach, the authors use a uniform mesh over the reduced space $\Omega^r$.
 This second method can be implemented in practice (the numerical experiments in \cite{Alla_Falcone_Volkwein} are carried out with this method).
 However, as the authors state, the computation of an upper bound for the error in this case is much more involved and the error bound proved in \cite{Alla_Falcone_Volkwein} has some drawbacks see \cite[Remark 4.7, Remark 4.9]{Alla_Falcone_Volkwein}.